twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-32-dealing-with-the-five-spiritual-faculties-and-five-hindrances%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante
+  (?? or Many of them, when their practice did not develop, became disappointed, became spiritually depressed and gave up their practice; some even attributed this to their pāramīs. ??)

   2020-12-30 create rst; post on 12-30